Thomas B. Fitzpatrick: Research

 He conducted early research on melanoma.
 In 1966 he and dermatopathologist Wallace H. Clark Jr., together with John Raker and Martin C. Mihm Jr., created the first Pigmented Lesion Clinic in the United States at Massachusetts General Hospital.
 Clark's studies at that clinic resulted in the Clark's level system, which uses the microscopic appearance of a melanoma to predict its clinical course and prognosis.
 Fitzpatrick's group also produced the first systematic study of the early warning signs of melanoma.

 He investigated the role of sunlight and especially sunburn in the development of melanoma.
 In 1975, he devised the Fitzpatrick scale of skin phototypes, which described the common tanning behaviour of various skin types.
 He worked with other researchers and with industry to develop and test some of the first modern sunscreens.
 He was a developer of PUVA therapy for the treatment of psoriasis and other skin disorders.
 Basic science discoveries included the discovery of the melanosome and of human tyrosinase.

 He created and edited the first major clinical reference book in the field, Fitzpatrick's Dermatology in General Medicine, currently in its 8th edition.

-Personal
+Personal life

 His hobby was collecting quotations, of which he had so many that he co-edited a column in The Boston Globe called "Reflection for the Day" in partnership with his wife of nearly 60 years, Beatrice Devaney Fitzpatrick.
 They had five children.
 He died August 16, 2003, at his home in Lexington, Massachusetts.